Edible Flowers List

 Lavender - Lavender flowers may be blue, violet, or lilac and have a very strong, floral flavor and are heavily perfumed.
 They are lovely in tea, salads, and baked goods.
 This recipe for Lavender Lemonade is another classic use of lavender.

-Mint - Mint flowers are tiny, but pack a very minty punch.
+Mint - Mint flowers are tiny but pack a very minty punch.
 Mint flowers can be used in salads, pesto, and add great flavor to Middle Eastern dishes.

 Nasturtium - Nasturtiums come in tropical colors ranging from white to red to orange.
 They taste similar to watercress and have a slightly peppery kick.
 This easy recipe of nasturtiums stuffed with basil and ricotta is simple and beautiful.
 I also enjoy this simple zucchini noodles and nasturtium flowers recipe.

 Pansy/Viola - Pansies can be white, pink, purple, yellow, or multi-colored and they have a light, and sweet flavor.
-A great way to use pansies is to sugar them and put the on a cake or cookies.
+A great way to use pansies is to sugar them and put them on a cake or cookies.
 Here's a recipe for Pansy Shortbread.
 They can easily be added to salads as a garnish as well - similar to this Springtime Noodle Salad recipe.

 Pea - Pea flowers are delicate and taste like young peas.
 They can easily be added to salads or candied.
-They'd also be lovely in a stir fry.
+They'd also be lovely in a stir-fry.
 Warning: Only Pea flowers are edible, Sweet Pea Flowers are poisonous.